gellyzoid/discord-chatbot/README.md

-# 🚀 Discord ChatBot powered by DeepSeek-R1 & Groq API
+# 🚀 Discord ChatBot powered by OpenAI & Groq API

-A powerful Discord chatbot leveraging **DeepSeek-R1** and **Groq API** for intelligent interactions.
+A powerful Discord chatbot leveraging **OpenAI** and **Groq API** for intelligent interactions.
 This bot provides a wide range of functionalities, including answering questions, generating text, and much more.

 ---